 While you can lose weight by counting calories and macros, it’s most likely the attention we pay to our food and the behavior changes we make that affect the weight loss outcomes, not the counting itself.

-If you haven’t mastered the basics of nutrition and the healthy habits of an active lifestyle, counting calories or macros is probably not for you.
+If you haven’t mastered the basics of nutrition and healthy habits via action goal-setting, counting calories or macros is probably not for you.
 Life is complicated enough; keep your nutrition simple.
 Go one step at a time.

 If you have lofty athletic, mass-building, or leanness goals, you may need to track calories and macros.
 Still, for the most part, especially given the headache it can be to get accurate numbers for calories, you are better off using the hand portion method of tracking.